“The Coyote: The Flashback”

 The immigration process in the U.S. is really only favorable to those who are intellectuals or those who already are wealthy or have a special talent.

-People immigrate to the U.S. for the American dream as they can be paid three times more here than in their homeland and American-made consumer goods are half as expensive.
+People immigrate to the U.S. for the American dream as they can be paid three times more here than in their homeland and American-brands consumer goods are half as expensive.

 This is a story about three immigrants, one who entered the U.S. by lawful means and the other two who did not.